-analysis of these frameworks revealed notable consistencies in the skills featured.
+Our analysis of these frameworks revealed notable consistencies in the skills featured.
 Some of the skills that appeared most frequently included communication, creativity, and varieties of awareness (e.g., self, social).
 In reviewing the frameworks the need for articulating fairly specific skills with concrete definitions became clear.
 Many frameworks offered two types of categories, one fairly broad and one more specific.
 We found that the broad skill categories often did not offer explicit definitions and, moreover, depending on the framework the same specific skills (which often did include definitions) might be grouped within different broad categories.
-For example, in the Collaborative for Academic, Social, and Emotional Learning's (2020) framework, self-awareness is a general competency with nine subskills; whereas in the XQ Institute's (2022) framework it is a specific competency nested within Learners for Life; in the Building Blocks for Learning (Turnaround for Children, 2016) framework it is included under School Readiness; and it appears within all four of the broad skill categories featured within the National Center for Innovation in Education and Educational Policy Improvement Center's (2015) framework.
+For example, in the Collaborative for Academic, Social, and Emotional Learning's (2020) framework, self-awareness is a general competency with nine subskills; whereas in the XQ Institute's (2023) framework it is a specific competency nested within Learners for Life; in the Building Blocks for Learning (Stafford-Brizard, 2016) framework it is included under School Readiness; and it appears within all four of the broad skill categories featured within the Center for Innovation in Education and Educational Policy Improvement Center's (Lench et al., 2015) Essential Skills and Dispositions frameworks.